-- 1. Living with physical or intellectual disabilities and the neurodivergent community
+- 1. Living with physical or intellectual disabilities;

 - 2. Refugees and asylum-seekers;

 - 3. Living with mental health issues;

 - 4. LGBTI+;

 - 5. Traveller and Roma;

 - 6. Those within, or transitioning from, the care system; or

 - 7. Engaged with the youth justice system/ incarcerated persons and ex-offenders.